Oren-Fanok/Capstone/README.md

 # Capstone: Stormwater Flow Rate Model for the City of Missoula

+# Introduction

+The City of Missoula is located in the Northwestern corner of Montana.
+It's admiringly called the garden city, due to it's milder climate and the abundance of water in the valley.
+The Clarks Fork River and the Bitterroot River join the city in the valley, while 5 different mountain ranges surround the city from above.
+As a result of these favorable traits the city has seen a large increase in population, and to support this growth, development.
+As a result the cities infrastructure now has a larger burden.

+The focus of this project will be on the City of Missoula's sewer infrastructure.
+The city has a large array of sewer pipes that traverse the city towards treatment plants.
+These pipes are built in descending lines, to allow gravity to move the water towards these treatement plants.
+However, there are places in these sewer lines where its no longer economic to dig any deeper to continue the descending grade.
+Here is where the cities lift stations step in.
+Lift stations serve as an intermediary, lifting water up from the end of sewer pipes that can go no deeper to a fresh pipe much nearer the surface.
+The new pipe closer to the surface begins the descending grade again for gravity to step back in.

+There are a multitude of lift stations throughout the valley but for this project I will focus on 20 stations that are outfitted with SCADA.
+SCADA is a data collection service that provides real time data from each lift station such as when the wet well's pumps turned on and off along with a timestamp for each event.
+Using this data I built a model to calculate the Flow Rate in Gallons Per Minute from each of these liftstations at any point in time.
+This flow rate can then be used for diurnal modeling and visualizations, which provides invaluable impact when assessing the cities sewer system limits.

+In the links above you will find the model, the function, and a sample output.
+The model will show each step in this process individually from reading in the SCADA data, to calculating inflow, and finally finding the Average Flow Rate in GPM.
+The function combines all of these steps into an easy 5 step program that allows the user to convert raw SCADA data into a meaningful calculated excel sheet with just a few clicks.
+The sample data is a sample of the output from the function for a lift station.

 # Section 1

 In this section I read in our sewer SCADA data to a pandas dataframe and do some quick formatting.
 I'll begin by converting the dateandtime column to datetime format, removing unneeded columns, and dropping any NA values.
 Finally I will remove erronious 0's.
 This data contains 1's and 0's in the value column.
 1's signal a pump turning on while a 0 signals a pump turning off.
 The relationship needs to be 1:1, however SCADA inputs erronious zero's into the output every 15 minutes, so I will remove them.
 Once this process is finished we are ready to begin section 2.